WestDRI/wgtm21/content/python/python-12-matplotlib.md

 1. replace the first `fig.add_subplot` with `ax = fig.add_axes([0.1, 0.7, 0.8, 0.3])   # left, bottom, width, height`
 1. replace the second `fig.add_subplot` with `ax = fig.add_axes([0.1, 0.2, 0.8, 0.4])   # left, bottom, width, height`

-The 3rd option is `plt.axes()` -- it creates an `axes` object (a region of the figure with some data space).
+The 3rd option for more fine-grained control is `plt.axes()` -- it creates an `axes` object (a region of the figure with some data space).
 These two lines are equivalent - both create a new figure with one subplot:

 ```py
 fig = plt.figure(figsize=(8,8)); ax = fig.add_subplot(111)
 fig = plt.figure(figsize=(8,8)); ax = plt.axes()
 ```

+Shortly we will see that we can pass additional flags to `fig.add_subplot()` and `plt.axes()` for more coordinate system control.

 **[Exercise](sol02.md):** break the plot into two subplots, the fist taking 1/3 of the space on the left, the second one 2/3 of the space on the right.